-He has been a well-regarded speaker at SILL on numerous topics related to Europe for many years.
-He is now enjoying his third career as a mystery novelist, and his 'Bruno, chief of police' novels have now sold more than 3 million copies in 17 languages.
-The Bruno Cookbook, written with his wife, Julia, was awarded the Gourmand International prize as the world's best French cookbook.
-They are now working on a second, Bruno's Garden Cookbook.
-He is also a Grand Consul of the wines of Bergerac, and was awarded a gold medal by the French government for his services to tourism.
+He is now enjoying his third career as a mystery novelist, and his 'Bruno, Chief of Police' novels have now sold more than 3 million copies in 17 languages.
+The Bruno Cookbook, written with his wife, Julia, was awarded the Gourmand International prize as the world's best French cookbook, and they are now working on a second, Bruno's Garden Cookbook.
+He is also a grand consul of the wines of Bergerac, and was awarded a gold medal by the French government for his services to tourism.

 Mr. Walker is a graduate of Balliol College at Oxford, England.